This site uses cookies: Find out more.

 It was this relationship with Allan which led to the band asking him to become their manager, and eventually to their first tour of Hamburg in August 1960.
 Lord Woodbine, who fronted the Caribbean Steel Band also accompanied John, Paul, George, Pete and Stuart on this trip to Hamburg.

-The Jacaranda was actually one of the first integrated venues in Liverpool, and according to David Bedford’s interview with Pete Best, it was also the place where John Lennon first introduced the band as ‘The Beatles’ before Hamburg.
+The Jacaranda was actually one of the first integrated venues in Liverpool, and according to David Bedford’s interview with Pete Best, it was also the place where John Lennon first introduced the band as ‘The Beatles’ during a performance on the 15th August 1960, they day before they drove to Hamburg.

 After a mysterious closure in 2011 amidst a changing Liverpool nightlife landscape, many wondered if there was a future for the iconic club.
 It did however reopen three years ago with a new record store and coffee shop, reasserting its position as one of the city’s finest and most interesting venues.